D and DR Divisional News

 Meeting ID: 947 7097 8903

-*PLEASE NOTE: County Criminal Hearings on Mon., Tues., Thurs. - ZOOM HEARINGS BEGIN AT 9:30 AM OR 1:30 PM as the Judge will be handling in-person hearings prior to that time.
+*PLEASE NOTE: County Criminal Hearings on Mon., Tues., Thurs. - ZOOM HEARINGS BEGIN AT 9:30 AM OR 1:00 PM.
+Please note: the Judge will be handling in-person hearings prior to logging onto Zoom.

 Civil Traffic Court on Wednesday- Zoom Hearings begin promptly at 9:00 AM